Liechtenstein: 20th and 21st centuries

 Citizens of Liechtenstein were forbidden to enter Czechoslovakia during the Cold War.
 The diplomatic conflict revolving around the controversial postwar Beneš decrees resulted in Liechtenstein not having international relations with the Czech Republic or Slovakia.
 Diplomatic relations were established between Liechtenstein and the Czech Republic on 13 July 2009, and with Slovakia on 9 December 2009.

 On 20 September 1990, Liechtenstein was admitted into the United Nations as 160th member state.
-As a member of the United Nations General Assembly, the microstate is one of the few not to play a prominent role in fewer UN-specialized agencies.
+As a member of the United Nations General Assembly, the microstate is one of the few not to play a prominent role in UN-specialized agencies.